How to create thematic shading for a boundary map?

 Secondly we open your external shapefile (*.shp) in WGS84 format, this can be done by following the Import map tutorial.

 We can now create the thematic shading for the boundary map.

 Select the Create Thematic Map button.

 You can choose to use data from the shapefile itself or use data from an other already added layer.
-If you choose the second option, you will need to select the select you would like to use as well.
+If you choose the second option, you will need to select the date you would like to use.
 You can only use a non-thematic layer which is based on Excel data.

 The last step is to select the type of thematic shading.